Chuks-Chuks/Geo-Project/README.md

 ## Once you clone the repo:
 ## 🗺️ Prepare Your Database and Nigeria States Data

+### IMPORTANT NOTE:
+The initial setup was done on an Ubuntu Virtual Machine.
+If any of the commands are not clear consider using your system's equivalent.

 ### 🔑 Step 1: Confirm PostGIS on RDS

 If you are using AWS RDS for PostgreSQL, enable the PostGIS extension by running on DBeaver, pgAdmin or DataGrip.
 I used Postgres for the project